v0.2.0 · Mac & Windows · MIT license

 // ready when you are

-Your Android on your Mac — no detours.
+Your Android on Mac or Windows — no detours.

-Grab PocketPane, pair your phone once and work from your Mac from now on.
+Grab PocketPane, pair your phone once and work from your computer from now on.
 You can leave the cable, cloud and terminal in the drawer.